 Ahhh, Tokyo!
 What an incredible place.
 When my sister and I were little kids, we made a pact that the first time we’d visit Japan, we had to go together since we’re half Japanese.
-This year, we made our childhood pact a reality and went to Tokyo together!
+This year, we made our childhood pact and bucket list a reality and went to Tokyo together!
 Cherry blossom season came early this year, but we were lucky enough to hit full bloom.
 We spent just under a week there, and while I wish I had more time to visit other places in Japan (like Kyoto, Osaka, and Hakone), I will definitely be back someday to see more of this amazing country!
 There are so many things to do in Tokyo (here’s my custom Tokyo map with all the things on it) so if you’re planning a trip there, I hope this guide is helpful for you!

 A few general things about Tokyo:

-Pollution: First of all, I was so saddened to see that the pollution was absolutely awful.
+Pollution: First of all, I was so saddened to see that pollution was absolutely awful.
 It may be different during different seasons, but when we were there it wasn’t very windy and the pollution just sat there.
 The sky was so hazy. 😕 My dad and sister both have really sensitive lungs, so they were feeling the effects of the smog very quickly.
 It took me a few days, but my throat definitely got pretty irritated.
 And we were even wearing particle masks!
 You’ll notice about a quarter of the people wearing particle masks as well.
 Everyone is used to it and no one gives you a weird look for wearing them, and they’re definitely necessary to help save your lungs.

 Getting around: The subway is great and very easy to use.
 Uber is not really a thing there, but cabs are plentiful (and pricey).
 Many of the young people speak some English and are happy to chat with you so that they can practice.
-Occasionally we got a bit lost looking for a restaurant (for example in Shinjuku the restaurants are in buildings that are many floors high and a block wide, so an address isn’t super helpful once you’re there, and all the signs are in Japanese), so I just looked for a friendly looking local I could approach, showed them the restaurant name on my phone in Japanese, and they kindly pointed me in the right direction.
+Occasionally we got a bit lost looking for a restaurant (for example in Shinjuku the restaurants are in buildings that are many floors high and a block wide, so an address isn’t super helpful once you’re there, and all the signs are in Japanese), so I just looked for a friendly-looking local I could approach, showed them the restaurant name on my phone in Japanese, and they kindly pointed me in the right direction.

-Pro tip for restaurant reservations: I’m usually much more into doing my own research and bookings myself, but in Japan enlisting the help of your hotel concierge is really important.
+Pro-tip for restaurant reservations: I’m usually much more into doing my own research and bookings myself, but in Japan enlisting the help of your hotel concierge is really important.
 They will have great recommendations for you for dinner, based on what you’re looking for (omakase, ramen, udon, tempura, yakitori…you name it) and they will be able to make your reservations for you.
 It’s not uncommon for restaurants to book out weeks in advance, so I’d recommend reaching out to your concierge via email before your trip to help get these recommendations and reserve a table for you.
 At the very least, talk to your concierge your first day in Tokyo, so at least you have a shot of getting into some of your top wish list restaurants later on in your trip.

 Cultural norms: Tokyo’s culture is so different and unique and it was so cool to experience it.
 A few things I learned that were helpful to keep in mind:

-- Walk on the left on sidewalks and stairs.
+Walk on the left on sidewalks and stairs.
 On escalators, stand on the right.

-- Tokyo is PACKED.
+Tokyo is PACKED.
 Thirteen million people live in this city, which is why the subway is a great option to avoid traffic.
 While it is crazy crowded, people are also really orderly and polite.
 Do as others do and .
 No pushing or shoving (this isn’t China, people!).

-- Trash cans aren’t really a thing.
+Trash cans aren’t really a thing.
 Many Japanese people will carry their own small plastic bags with them when they go out to put their own trash in.
 It’s hard to find a public trash can on the streets.

-- Squatty poddys are a thing.
+Squatty poddys are a thing.
 Many of the public restrooms have squatty poddies (a porcelain hole in the ground), which I haven’t exactly gotten a hang of using (8 times out of 10 I def get a little pee on my foot).
 Bring a small pack of tissues with you and hand sanitizer, as not all of them will have tissue or hand soap.
-In some of the restrooms, they had both squatty poddy and western style toilets, so it’s worth taking a look to see if both options are available.
+In some of the restrooms, they had both squatty poddy and western-style toilets, so it’s worth taking a look to see if both options are available.

 You may need to take your shoes off in some places/restaurants, and you’ll want to be wearing socks that don’t look gross or have holes in them.
 Don’t embarrass yourself, please. 😉